| Sunday Morning Sessions |

 View Abstract ▼

+Want to be a successful advocate in IEP meetings?
+In order to do so, you must know what the law says and how it protects children with disabilities.
 What makes a parent a successful advocate for their child who is deaf/HOH?
 What helps a provider successfully advocate for their student?
-Legal protection is available for parents of children with disabilities; sadly not all parents are aware of it.
-This presentation offers both parents and professionals the basics to successfully work with schools for their child’s educational future.
+Legal protection is available for parents of children with disabilities; sadly, not all parents are aware of it.
+This presentation offers both parents and professionals the knowledge to successfully work with schools for their child’s/student’s educational future.
 Protection of the parent/school relationship is the most important aspect of successfully advocating for a child with disabilities.
 Professionals can easily educate parents in this model of parent/school relationship building without jeopardizing their position.
 IDEA protects parents; it’s up to the parents to protect their relationship with school personnel.
 In this session participants will have the opportunity to rewrite sections of the IEP that have missing pieces.
-Firsthand examples will be provided throughout the session from an advocate who has been teaching this session and advocating for students for over 15 years, beginning with her new 21-year-old daughter.
+Firsthand examples will be provided throughout the session from an advocate who has been teaching this session and advocating for students for over 15 years, beginning with her now 24-year-old deaf daughter.

 |